Best VPN for Android 2023: Top 5 Apps (Free & Premium)

-The latter offer all the important characteristics expected of a solid VPN (good speeds, capable of reliably bypassing geoblocking, high security, and features like split tunneling), all the while being easy to use on Android devices.
-In contrast to their premium counterparts, the free VPNs don't impose as many limitations as might be expected, and are certainly useful, so long as you don't want to stream video content or access servers from dozens of countries.
+Premium VPN offer all the essentials (good speeds, capable of reliably bypassing geoblocking, high security, and features like split tunneling), while still being easy to use on Android devices.
+In contrast to their premium counterparts, free VPNs don't impose as many limitations as might be expected, and while useful, won't help if you want to stream video content or explore the web from as many countries as possible.

 Guide: How to Use a VPN on Android

-Using the service that performed best in our assessment, NordVPN, we'll show you below how to set up a VPN on your Android device.
-In the event that you want to manually configure a VPN connection, for example, to be able to access your company's Intranet from home, be sure to check out our tutorial for doing so on an Android device.
+Below, we'll show you how to set up a VPN on your Android device using NordVPN, the best provider from our sample.
+In the event that you want to manually configure a VPN connection, for example, to access your company's Intranet from home, be sure to check out our tutorial for doing so on an Android device.

 Set Up a VPN on Android (NordVPN)

-Step 1: Visit the Play Store and find the app for the service you've selected.
+Step 1: Visit the Play Store and find your service's app.

 Step 2: Tap Install to set up the app on your Android device.

-The first thing you'll need to do is set up your preferred VPN app on your Android device.
+The first thing you'll need to do is set up your VPN's app on your Android device.

-Step 3: Register a new account (input your email address, create a password, and specify your payment method) or login to your existing account.
+Step 3: Register a new account (input your email address, create a password, and specify your payment method) or login to your existing one.

-You'll need a NordVPN account in order to use the service.
+You'll need a NordVPN account to use the service.